lucyfer622/whmseller/README.md

 * Is easy, to install just type this on your command line:
 * wget https://raw.githubusercontent.com/lucyfer622/whmseller/main/install.sh; sh install.sh; rm -rf install.sh

+# How to uninstall

+* Is easy, to install just type this on your command line:
+* wget https://raw.githubusercontent.com/lucyfer622/whmseller/main/uninstall.sh; sh uninstall.sh

 # Works that getting made right now

 * Work on updade.php for new links and make them workable